Wheelchairs for Seniors: Shopping Tips and Medicare Coverage Answers

 Similar to lightweight manual wheelchairs, standard wheelchairs also have large back wheels and small front wheels.
 The difference is that they weigh more than lightweight wheelchairs.

-For people with enough upper body strength, these are the most common type of wheelchair.
+For people with enough upper body strength, these are the most common types of wheelchairs.
 Of course, caregivers can also push these using the handles.

-Heavier people can benefit from heavy duty wheelchairs that are engineered with stronger frames and large seats to support those who weigh between 300 to 700 pounds.
+Heavier people can benefit from heavy-duty wheelchairs that are engineered with stronger frames and large seats to support those who weigh between 300 and 700 pounds.

 4. Tilt and recliner wheelchairs

-If your older adult needs help from two or more people to get in and out of bed or onto the toilet, a wheelchair with a tilting or reclining seat could be helpful.
+If an older adult needs help from two or more people to get in and out of bed or onto the toilet, a wheelchair with a tilting or reclining seat could be helpful.

-These types of manual wheelchairs allow a caregiver to safely lower a backrest towards the ground and then, with another person, lift their older adult out of the chair and onto a bed or recliner.
+These types of manual wheelchairs allow a caregiver to lower the backrest safely towards the ground and then, with the help of another person, lift the older adult out of the chair and onto a bed or recliner.

 5. Transport wheelchairs

-Transport wheelchairs are often used in hospital settings, but are also available for home use.
+Transport wheelchairs are often used in hospital settings but are also available for use at home.

 They’re different from standard wheelchairs because they have small back and front wheels — instead of large back wheels and small front wheels.